The Importance of Testosterone

 Hypogonadism

-This means under-activity of the testes.
+This means underactivity of the testes.
 This can be primary, meaning it is a direct problem with your testes.
-Or it can be secondary, meaning that the problem stems from somewhere else.
+Alternatively, it can be secondary, meaning that the problem stems from elsewhere.
 Examples of secondary hypogonadism are problems with your pituitary gland or thyroid.

 Obesity

-Obesity in men is also associated with low levels of this hormone.
+Low levels of this hormone are also associated with obesity in men.
 Healthy weight loss is recommended over hormone replacement.

 Metabolic Syndrome